fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 ```

 The most effective technique to protect services from cascading failures is to
-limit the concurrency on the service to match the processing capacity of the
+limit the concurrency of the service to match the processing capacity of the
 service.
-However, figuring out concurrency limit of a service is a hard problem
+However, figuring out the concurrency limit of a service is a hard
-in face of continuously changing service infrastructure.
-Each new version
+problem in the face of continuously changing service infrastructure.
+Each new
-deployed, horizontal scaling, or a change in access patterns can change the
+version deployed, horizontal scaling, or a change in access patterns can change
-concurrency limit of a service.
+the concurrency limit of a service.

 To accurately model the concurrency limit of a service, it's critical to track
 its